 Once enrolled, the student will be expected to obtain a DOT (Dept. of Transportation) physical card, and a learner’s permit from the DMV (Dept. of Motor Vehicles).

-Over the 6-month period between May and October, 2015, there were 7,095 job openings posted for Heavy and Tractor-Trailer Truck Drivers within a 20-mile radius from Manassas, VA, and only 62 active candidates.
+Over the 6-month period between February and July, 2016, there were 38,356 job postings for Heavy and Tractor-Trailer Truck Drivers within a 30-mile radius from Fairfax, VA, and only 366 active candidates.

 Employment of Heavy and Tractor-Trailer Truck Drivers in the same area is projected to grow 5 percent from 2015 to 2020.
 CDL drivers with up-to-date training should have good employment opportunities.